jodyscho/flitter/README.md

 Realm/RealmSwift
 - used to store the current user and the tweets

-** I was going to use BrightFutures but decided to stick with closures/blocks instead.
+** I was going to use BrightFutures but decided to stick with callback blocks instead.

 # Tests
 - The majority of the "business" logic is captured in the interactors/use cases so this is where most of the unit tests focus on.
 The unit tests where all written before the "production" code.